Da'Sean Butler: Junior season

 Butler began his junior season under returning head coach Bob Huggins in the 98–78 exhibition win over Mountain State.
 In the victory, Butler led the Mountaineers with 38 points and 11 rebounds.
 In the regular season opener against Elon, Butler scored 19 points and totaled 6 rebounds and steals.
 Against Longwood, he then totaled 12 points and 4 rebounds.
 Opening the Las Vegas Invitational Tournament, the Mountaineers defeated Delaware State, with Butler scoring 12 points and grabbing 7 rebounds.
 He then scored 12 against Iowa, and before scoring 7 points with 9 boards in the loss to Kentucky.
 However, the Mountaineers then defeated Mississippi, with Butler scoring 22 points and grabbing 10 rebounds – his first double-double of the season.
 As the Mountaineers then beat Cleveland State, Butler led the team with 18 points.
-In the 68–65 last-second loss to #22 Davidson and Stephen Curry in Madison Square Garden, Butler led the Mountaineers with 24 points and 14 rebounds – his second double-double in three games.
+In the 68–65 last-second loss to No. 22 Davidson and Stephen Curry in Madison Square Garden, Butler led the Mountaineers with 24 points and 14 rebounds – his second double-double in three games.
 Butler reached his 1,000 career points during the Miami University victory, in which he scored a career-high 28 points out of the team's 82–46 victory and also had 5 rebounds.
 Most Rebounds in his Career.

 Butler then had 11 points against Radford, followed by 16 points and 6 rebounds in the 76–48 victory over #13 Ohio State.
 In the 92–66 win over Seton Hall, Butler had 18 points, 9 rebounds and 5 assists.
-In the next loss to #5 UConn, 61–55, Butler scored 13 points and had 5 steals.
-As the Mountaineers then lost to #15 Marquette, Butler scored 16 points and had 5 rebounds.
+In the next loss to No. 5 UConn, 61–55, Butler scored 13 points and had 5 steals.
+As the Mountaineers then lost to No. 15 Marquette, Butler scored 16 points and had 5 rebounds.
 Butler then had 17 points and 7 rebounds in the victory over Marshall.
 Against South Florida, Butler scored 27 points with 4 rebounds, and then he totaled 27 points and 8 rebounds in the win over #14 Georgetown.
-In the following loss to #4 Pittsburgh, Butler scored 21 points and had 6 rebounds.
+In the following loss to No. 4 Pittsburgh, Butler scored 21 points and had 6 rebounds.
 In the win over St. John's, Butler scored 21 points and had 7 rebounds.
 Butler recorded his fifth-consecutive 20-point game with 23 points against #7 Louisville to go with 8 rebounds.
 Butler followed the Louisville loss with 23 points, 4 rebounds, 4 assists, and 4 steals against Syracuse.
 Butler's consecutive 20-point game streak ended at six games against Providence with his 17 points and 9 rebounds in the 86–59 victory.
-In the Backyard Brawl loss to #4 Pittsburgh, Butler only scored 4 points in limited playing time due to foul trouble.
+In the Backyard Brawl loss to No. 4 Pittsburgh, Butler only scored 4 points in limited playing time due to foul trouble.